zvdy/kubectl-ai/README.md

 The `kubectl-ai` will process your query, execute the appropriate kubectl commands, and provide you with the results and explanations.

+## MCP server

+You can also use `kubectl-ai` as a MCP server that exposes `kubectl` as one of the tools to interact with locally configured k8s environment.
+See [mcp docs](./docs/mcp.md) for more details.

 ## k8s-bench

 kubectl-ai project includes [k8s-bench](./k8s-bench/README.md) - a benchmark to evaluate performance of different LLM models on kubernetes related tasks.
 Here is a summary from our last run: